celo-org/docs/docs/getting-started/wallets/using-metamask-with-celo/index.md

 ---
-title: Using MetaMask with Celo
+title: MetaMask and Celo
+description: Overview of MetaMask and how you can get started with MetaMask on Celo.
 id: index
 slug: /getting-started/wallets/using-metamask-with-celo
 ---

-# Using MetaMask with Celo
+# MetaMask and Celo

+Overview of MetaMask and how you can get started with MetaMask on Celo.

 :::danger